bharati-21/CP-Progress/README.md

 # Competitive Programming Progress

-- This repo highlights and tracks the problems solved from the CP plaform: codeforces.
+- This repo highlights and tracks the problems solved from the CP plaform: codeforces solved during Women Algo Crew's focus sessions.

 <hr />